Public Lecture by Erika Techera

 The Value of Seagrasses in the Restoration and Recovery of Oceans.

-A public lecture by Professor Gary Kendrick, School of Biological Sciences, Faculty of Science, and UWA Oceans Institute
+A public lecture by Professor Gary Kendrick, UWA Oceans Institute

 Oceans Past and Future: what role can history play in restoration and recovery of marine environments.

-A public lecture by Dr Andrea Gaynor, Director, Centre for Western Australian History, School of Humanities, Faculty of Arts, Business, Law and Education.
+A public lecture by Dr Andrea Gaynor, History, Faculty of Arts, Business, Law and Education.